xiix0/scam/README.md

-You may be infinitely smaller than some things, but you're infinitely larger than others.
+You're working under a slight handicap.
+You happen to be human.